-The ongoing debate whether or not Jones deserves the kind of money he is asking to fight Francis Ngannou has shed light on the seriousness of this issue.
-Let’s think about it, the greatest mixed martial artist and UFC’s one of the most notable asset claims that he has been underpaid throughout his UFC career only goes on to say how big a problem it is in the business of mixed martial arts.
+The debate about whether or not Jones deserves the kind of money he is asking to fight Francis Ngannou has shed light on the seriousness of this issue.
+Let’s think about it, probably the greatest mixed martial artist, and UFC’s most notable asset, claims that he has been underpaid throughout his UFC career, Reflects poorly on the entire sports, doesn’t it?

 Everyone knows fighters don’t make anything close to what they actually bring in when they fight.
 I really don’t see what the big deal is paying your main event for one of the biggest possible fights ever.
 It’s not like I’ll be asking for my actual fair share

 This is not the first time that Jon Jones has cited his concern regarding the fighter’s pay with the company.
 Needless to say, it won’t be the last time.
 In the past, fighters like Jorge Masvidal, Nate Diaz, and Dustin Poirier have also cited concerns with the company for not being adequately paid for their services to the UFC.
 And this is coming from the biggest names in the company.
 Then about fighters who aren’t as popular as them?
 It is even worse.

 One can only imagine how many other fighters, who might not be as popular as the names listed above, go through similar negotiation disputes.